rohithdesikan/TDIDay10MilestoneProject/README.md

 # Flask on Heroku
+I used the basic app.py and templates and created the graphs using Bokeh and Flask

 This project is intended to help you tie together some important concepts and technologies from the 12-day course, including Git, Flask, JSON, Pandas,